mendix/docs/content/appstore/app-services/speech-to-text.md

 By binding an attribute to the **Error** event, the app can pick up an error raised by the back-end service.

 **Error** takes a string attribute.
 You can define an attribute and bind this attribute to **Error**.
-When there is a problem with converting voice into text in a running app, the error event is triggered, and the error information is populated to this **Error** attribute.
+In a running app, when speech to text transcription fails, error event will be triggered, the error information will be populated to this Error attribute.
 The app can obtain this error message and trigger a custom action.
 You can select the custom **Action** from a list of actions.

 ![microphone-onerror-sample](attachments/speech-to-text/microphone-onerror-sample.png)

-For example, you can set up the **Action** to make the app show a pop-up window to show error details to users.
-In such a running app, when speech to text transcription fails, error event will be triggered, the error information will be populated to this Error attribute.
+For example, you can set up the Action to make the app show a pop-up window to show error details to users.

 ![microphone-event-onerror](attachments/speech-to-text/microphone-event-onerror.jpg)

-### 6.3 Customizing Speech-Triggered Actions {#actions}
+### 6.3 Add Speech-Triggered Actions to your App {#actions}

 This app service allows you to set up rules of speech recognition that trigger actions.
 In Microphone widget, go to the **Voice to Action** tab.
 For each action, you can set up an **Utterance**, an **Action** and a **Voice Feedback**.
 If the transcript received by the **Microphone** widget matches an utterance that you have specified, the app will run the action and give users the voice feedback.